Homepage > Journal > What is interface consistency? Interface design and aesthetics

 • Are the components separated from one another (individually and as groups) appropriately labeled to facilitate their identification?

-• Are all graphic components of good quality, do not contain errors, and are displayed correctly regardless of the resolution, screen, and window size?
+• Are all graphic components of good quality, error-free, and displayed correctly regardless of the resolution, screen, and window size?

 When analyzing and verifying interface consistency, you should also consider the following: